Farmers for Trump, Rep. Nunes Rebuild Signage After Vandals Destroy It

-Farmers in California are rebuilding a structure they erected to put up signage in support of President Donald Trump and Rep. Gavin Nunes (R-CA) after vandals have twice destroyed it by setting it on fire.
+Farmers in California are rebuilding a structure they erected to put up signage in support of President Donald Trump and Rep. Devin Nunes (R-CA) after vandals have twice destroyed it by setting it on fire.

 Jon Dolieslager spoke to Breitbart News when the first structure was damaged and then burned down and efforts were made to rebuild only for another fire to be set.